microsoft/AppSource/Microsoft Hosted Test Drive/Setup-your-Azure-subscription-for-Dynamics365-Microsoft-Hosted-Test-Drives.md

      * Give any full name.
      * Hit Save.
      * Click on Manage roles
      * Assign custom security role which contains assign role and delete role privileges.
+Example - System Adminitrator role.
      * Also assign the application user the custom security role you have created for your Test Drive <br /> ![](https://github.com/Microsoft/AppSource/blob/patch-1/Images/ApplicationUser_form_CRM.PNG)